 The city Bregenz lies on the river’s eastern bank, but this time at one of Europe’s largest waterfronts – River Constance.

-Cities in Austria or Travel In Austria whatever is said, it is famous for their harbor promenade annual arts festival celebrated alongside music and opera performances.
+Cities in Austria or Travel In Austria whatever is said, though it is famous for their harbor promenade annual arts festival celebrated alongside music and opera performances.
 The best part of this carnival is its imaginative floating stage that depicts a humongous artistic human face and is one of its main tourist attractions.

-Bregenz is the municipality of the state of the lower alpine region Vorarlberg where you’ll find some of the best tourist spots all over Austria.
-The Kunsthaus Bregenz is a museum of the contemporary art museum with a café where you can enjoy hot coffee and cakes.
+Moreover, Bregenz is the municipality of the state of the lower alpine region Vorarlberg where you’ll find some of the best tourist spots all over Austria.
+The Kunsthaus Bregenz is a museum of contemporary art museum with a café where you can also enjoy hot coffee and cakes.
 Martinsturm is an elaborated chapel with an old dome rooftop.
 And the Pfänderbahn ski resort is famous for its lake view, winter sports, skiing.
-The best part of Bregenz is its several cable cars used for aerial detours for tourists.
+Also, The best part of Bregenz is its several cable cars used for aerial detours for tourists.